 Market Boundaries: Defining a market is a difficult task in many settings when physical distance is a relevant characteristic.
 It is generally not easy to find a boundary where one market ends and one begins in broad urban areas.
 In this application, I take advantage of the relatively sparse distribution of the population in Chile, where communities tend to be far from each other.
-This creates a natural definition of a market based on the idea that consumers in one city will not travel very far across rural areas to go to school in another city but may well travel within the same urban area.
+This creates a natural definition of a market based on the idea that households in one city will not travel very far across rural areas to go to school in another city but may well travel within the same urban area.

 There are, however, many cases when urban areas are in close proximity and where one market ends and one begins becomes less obvious.
-I tackle this problem by defining ex ante a criteria and a procedure that will generate the markets.
+I tackle this problem by defining ex-ante a criteria and a procedure that will generate the markets.
 In practice, I use the Chilean census map data from 2012 of all urban areas to define a starting point.
-These consist of 499 polygons, which can vary in size from $0.12 \ km^2$ to $121 \ km^2$ (average: 7.7 $\ km^2$).
-I join all urban areas that are at most two kilometers apart at their closest distance.
+These consist of 499 polygons, which can vary in size from 0.12 km^2 to 121 km^2 (average: 7.7 km^2).
+I join all urban areas that are at most 2 km apart at their closest distance.
 The union of connected urban areas is defined as one market under the assumption that students could feasibly travel within this set of urban areas due to their proximity.
-I then add a buffer of one kilometer around the exterior of the joined polygons to include some semi urban areas that may be locations favored by schools because of lower prices, and that are still accessible by families near the edge of the urban boundary.
+I then add a buffer of 1 km around the exterior of the joined polygons to include some semi urban areas that may be locations favored by schools because of lower prices, and that are still accessible by families near the edge of the urban boundary.
 The outermost border of this buffer delimits a market and is denoted by B^m in the paper.

-Assigning schools to markets: Using administrative data, I identify all schools with an educational code (codigo enseñanza) of 110, which indicates regular primary education, that are classified as urban by the Ministry of Education, and that have some students matriculated in the first grade between the years 2005 and 2016.
+Assigning Schools to Markets: Using administrative data, I identify all schools with an educational code (codigo enseñanza) of 110, which indicates regular primary education, that are classified as urban by the Ministry of Education, and that have some students matriculated in the first grade between the years 2005 and 2016.
 In 2011, for example, there were 7,854 schools that were providers of primary education services and 4,495 were urban and had at least one student in first grade.

-Using the data on school addresses, virtually all urban schools identified were geocoded to a location on the map (for example, out of the 4000+ schools in 2011, only four were not geocoded).
+Using the data on school addresses, virtually all urban schools identified were geocoded to a location on the map (for example, out of the 4,000+ schools in 2011, only four were not geocoded).
 If the school lies within the boundaries of a market, it is assigned to that market (in terms of the model, it belongs to that market's F^m).
 Figure 2(a) shows, as an example, the location of the schools of interest that belong to the second largest educational market in Chile.

 The total number of markets identified using the procedure described in the preceding subsection was 363.
 Out of these, 300 were assigned one or more of the schools considered.
-The remaining 63 markets were excluded from the analysis at this point.
+The remaining 63 markets were excluded from the analysis, meaning that they either included school with no primary education and/or included only rural schools.